AgoraIO-Community/Talkboard/README.md

 Run this app:

-Use cocoapod to install all Pods file (Podfile is alreay uploaded in this repo): pod install
+Use cocoapod to install all Pods file (Podfile is already uploaded in this repo): pod install

 then open TalkBoard.xcworkspace (in Xcode) and connect an iOS device to RUN (maybe need to change some configurations to run an Xcode app on your device)